North Korea Allegedly Preparing For Another ICBM Weapon Launch [Breaking]

 Following an analysis of the geological data, experts confirmed that North Korea’s hydrogen bomb is a “city buster,” as reported by the Washington Post.

-According to NORSAR – the internationally recognized, independent, Norwegian National Data Centre (NDC) – the latest detonation is likely ten times stronger than any nuclear explosives North Korea has tested before.
+According to NORSAR – the internationally recognized, independent, Norwegian National Data Centre (NDC) – the latest detonation is likely 10 times stronger than any nuclear explosives North Korea has tested before.

 [Featured Image by South Korea Defense Ministry/AP Images]